LucidIndian/bd-site/_posts/2024-10-01-rails-world-2024-recap.md

 tags: Rails coding
 ---

-First, sorry, the title is misleading. *Here*, there are only wins underneath it all.
+Sorry, the title is misleading. *Here*, there are only wins.

 ## Hello (Rails) world